What was our inspiration, and what were the things that drove us throughout this campaign?

 We also strongly believe a statue for Mary will set in motion a wider debate, a discussion for all the forgotten women of history and their marginalised and forgotten contributions to the world we now all live in.

-We want to readdress a great imbalance here in the UK - and we suspect this isn’t just a British issue but a global one.
+We want to readdress a great imbalance in the UK, and we suspect this isn’t just a British issue but a global one.

-Did you know that over 85% of statues in Great Britain celebrate the achievements and deeds of men?
-And only 2.7% of civic monuments commemorate named women.
-There are more statues in the UK of men called John than there are of all women.
-In Dorset alone, where Mary Anning was born, there are more statues of animals than there are of women.
-Even more shockingly and hard to believe, in the whole of the Southwest of England, which includes Dorset, Devon, and Cornwall, there is only one statue of a named woman, and that's of Nancy Astor, who was erected only recently in November 2019.
+Did you know that over 85% of statues in Great Britain celebrate the achievements of men, while only 2.7% of civic monuments commemorate named women?
+There are more statues of men named John in the UK than of all women combined.
+In Dorset, the birthplace of Mary Anning, there are more statues of animals than of women.
+Even more astonishing, across the entire Southwest of England, which includes Dorset, Devon, and Cornwall, there are only three statues of named women: Nancy Astor, Georgina, Baroness Mount-Temple, and now, Mary Anning.

-So, you can see where we are going with this and please do correct us if we are wrong.
-We would love someone to show us a statue in the Southwest of England that is not Queen Victoria, the Mother of Christ, a nude or a scantily clad nymph.
+So, you can see where we are going with this, and please correct us if we are wrong.
+We would love someone to show us a statue in the Southwest of England that is not Queen Victoria, the Mother of Christ, a nude, or a scantily clad nymph.